zeek/zeek-docs/doc/scripts/base/frameworks/netcontrol/main.zeek.rst

    still be forced by manually issuing a remove_rule call.

-   :r: The rule that was already in place.
+   :param r: The rule that was already in place.

-   :p: The plugin that reported that the rule already was in place.
+   :param p: The plugin that reported that the rule already was in place.

-   :msg: An optional informational message by the plugin.
+   :param msg: An optional informational message by the plugin.

 .. zeek:id:: NetControl::rule_new
    :source-code: base/frameworks/netcontrol/main.zeek 247 247